panique/huge/README.md

 * installed tools on your server: git, curl, composer (the tutorial shows how to do)
 * for professional mail sending: an SMTP account (I use [SMTP2GO](http://www.smtp2go.com/?s=devmetal))
 * activated mod_rewrite on your server (the tutorial shows how to do)

+Also make sure you know the basics of object-oriented programming and MVC, are able to use the command line and have used Composer before.
+This script is not for beginners.

 ## License